plasterbrain/hugo-modules/search/README.md

 1. **Add**
 1. **Configure** your site in *hugo.toml*:
     - Set `"params.search.page"` to the relative URL of your search results page.
-1. **Update** your templates with the necessary markup:

-## TODO
-- Search form:
-  - Test with custom search icon
-  - Option to customize DDG colors
-  - Google option
-- OpenSearch favicon, languages